Niko Dovana

 Niko Dovana was a former Albanian football player who played for Teuta Durrës during the 1930s and 1940s.
 He is considered one of Teuta Durrës's most important players and was the main financier of the club until his death in 1949.

 The club's stadium was renamed to the Niko Dovana Stadium in the early 1990s in honour of the goalkeeper.
 He lived in Milan, Italy for the latter stages of his life where he was a prominent trader.

 Personal life

-He was born in Durrës as the oldest of five children to Vlash and Mellani Dovana (née Terka).
+He was born in Durrës as the eldest of five children to Vlash and Mellani Dovana (née Terka).
 His father Vlash was a trader who along with Niko's uncle Laz owned the Dovana Brothers trading company.
 His mother was born into a prominent family in Durrës and her father Pavlo Terka was the Minister of Foreign Affairs of Albania between 1914 and 1916.
 His only brother Alfons was a poet and writer, whose main area of expertise was the reform of the Albanian language.